Journaling Resources

 How to Start

-You don’t need a fancy notebook or a structured plan.
+You do not need a fancy notebook or a structured plan.
 Just begin.

 • Choose your medium – Paper, digital, or voice notes—whatever feels natural.

-• Set a gentle intention – “I’m here to listen to myself.”
+• Set a gentle intention – “I am here to listen to myself.”

 • Start small – Even 5 minutes is enough.

-• Let go of rules – There’s no right way to journal.
+• Let go of rules – There is no right way to journal.

 Journaling Materials